JPry/choir-guides/_feasts/exaltation-of-the-holy-cross.md

 ---
-title: Exaltation of the Holy Cross
+title: Elevation (Exaltation) of the Holy Cross
 when: September 14

 saints: